camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 * Default drawing width: **10 mils**
     But you can use any increment of +/-2 mils if really necessary e.g:
+    + 12 mil
     + 10 mil: default
     + 8 mil
     + 6 mil

+* Default drawing grid: **50 mils** (default for Eeschema)
+    But you can use any increment of 10 mils as necessary:
+    For example when drawing resistors, capacitors, transistors ...etc, you need finer details.
+    However, make sure to preserve all other pin placement and symbol guidelines.

 * (8) Text fields size: 50 mils for all
     + (i) Value field